Cloud Resources

 spec:

-## Defines we are a member of a package
+## Defines membership in a package

 plan: